Agoric/agoric-sdk/packages/SwingSet/docs/vat-worker.md

 The kernel moves from one "Crank" to the next by pulling an action off the run-queue and executing it.
 There are two kinds of actions: a message delivery, and a promise resolution notification.
 Each action will cause a single "Delivery" object to be constructed and delivered to a specific vat, however which vat will receive it is not known until the action is examined.

-When the run-queue action is `send`, the action will contain a "target" and a messge to be sent.
+When the run-queue action is `send`, the action will contain a "target" and a message to be sent.
 This `target` will either be an object reference or a promise reference.
 For object references, the kernel object table is consulted to determine which vat owns that object.
 For promise references, the promise table says what state that promise is in:

 * if the promise is resolved to an object, the object table is used, just as if the message were sent to the object directly
 * if the promise is resolved to data or rejected, an error result is generated and a new notification action is pushed onto the end of the run-queue (to reject the message's result promise)